Lars Nootbaar Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Lars Nootbaar (.250 slugging percentage in past 10 games, including no homers), take on starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Lars Nootbaar (.298 on-base percentage in past 10 games, 92 points below season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Reds.
+In his most recent game, he had two hits (going 2-for-5 with two RBI) against the Reds.

 Lars Nootbaar Game Info & Props vs. the Reds